sagecodes/intro-machine-learning-old/README.md

 "The Field of Study that gives computers the ability to learn without being explicitly programmed" - Aurthur Samual | pioneer in AI research.

-I like to think of it as: Computers using statistics to mimic human like decisions.
+I like to think of it as: Computers using statistics and data to make complicated decisions.

 Hopefully we can even get better decisions than humans!
 Driving car example.